nachol/FUgaZZeta/README.md

 Web socket proxy for fuzzing.

-It connects to a web socket and loads a normal web site to be scaned with common tools
+It connects to a web socket and loads a normal web site to be scanned with common tools

     python2 .\WebSocketFUZZER.py -u  wss://websocketserver -f 1 -m msg.txt -a auth.txt